Troy Nehls: 2020 election

 Nehls finished first in the March 2020 Republican primary with 40.5% of the vote.
 In the July runoff, he defeated second-place finisher Kathaleen Wall, receiving 70% of the vote.

 According to his campaign website, Nehls ran to improve mental and physical health care for veterans and to protect oil and gas jobs in Texas.
-Two days after he became the nominee, the "Standing with President Trump" page on that website was removed.

 In the general election in November, Nehls faced Democratic nominee Sri Preston Kulkarni.
 He defeated Kulkarni, 52% to 45%, and assumed office on January 3, 2021.

 117th Congress

 In his first week in the U.S. House, Nehls and other members of Congress were seen assisting U.S. Capitol Police in barricading the door to the House floor from protesters during the 2021 United States Capitol attack.
 Nehls admonished rioters trying to enter the House chamber.

 On January 7, 2021, Nehls joined 121 other Republican members of Congress in objecting to counting certain electoral votes in the 2020 presidential election.
 On January 13, 2021, he voted against the second impeachment of President Donald Trump.

 After President Joe Biden delivered a speech to a joint session of Congress in April 2021, Nehls approached Biden and said he wanted to work together on criminal-justice reform.
 Biden administration staff subsequently reached out to Nehls's office.
 On May 25, 2021, Nehls partnered with Representative Val Demings to introduce H.R.
 3529, the Second Chance Opportunity for Re-Entry Education (SCORE) Act, to direct grant funds to county jails for career-training programs for nonviolent, incarcerated individuals to reduce jail recidivism.

 On January 3, 2022, Nehls entered a full transcript of an interview on The Joe Rogan Experience with Robert W. Malone into the Congressional Record to circumvent what he said was censorship by social media.

 In the wake of the FBI search of presidential records at Mar-a-Lago in 2022, Nehls announced his support for Donald Trump for president in 2024 and denounced the FBI and Department of Justice as "corrupt".

-in 2022, Nehls published his book The Big Fraud: What Democrats Don’t Want You to Know about January 6, the 2020 Election, and a Whole Lot Else, which laid out his thoughts on events around that presidential election.
+in 2022, Nehls published his book The Big Fraud: What Democrats Don't Want You to Know about January 6, the 2020 Election, and a Whole Lot Else, which laid out his thoughts on events around that presidential election.